 Planning a trip to Iceland in October?
 October is a great time to visit Iceland as it’s the end of the busy summer season, so you won’t have to compete with as many tourists when it comes to viewing attractions.
 Flights and accommodation tend to be cheaper at this time of year as well, plus you may even get a chance to glimpse the northern lights!

-Related links: Search for a rental car in Iceland; Read more travel guides to Iceland
+Related readings: Search for a Rental Car in Iceland; Travel Guides to Iceland

 Since Iceland is a hub for outdoor adventure, the most important thing is that you’re dressed in weather-appropriate clothing so that you’ll be comfortable when exploring the outdoors.
-In October, some of the best things to pack include:
+In October in Iceland, some of the best things to pack include:

 • Sturdy, waterproof shoes with good grip